- Connect your first and third-party data sources to Optimizely

 A data source such as your CRM, Email Service Provider, data warehouse, or DMP stores individual customer attributes under corresponding customer IDs.
 To use these attributes to personalize your customers’ experiences on your site, connect your data sources to Optimizely’s DCP Service.

 Optimizely’s DCP Service collects and handles the data that you use to deliver personalized messaging.
-The third-party data that you send to Optimizely is stored here, as well as first-party data that Optimizely collects about your customers’ behaviors.
+The third-party data that you send to Optimizely is stored here.

 Optimizely uses a method called “aliasing” to connect all the attributes kept in different data sources to a single Optimizely User ID.
 This single ID allows Optimizely to deliver customized experiences based on the data you have on individual customers across different data sources.
 Read more about aliasing in our developer docs.